In Iguana class, we believe that if you work as a team, are kind and trustworthy, wonderful things will happen.

 Mr Bagge - ICT

-P.E.: Games time is Thursday afternoon (with R & R) and indoor PE is on a Monday afternoon.
-The children in Year 4 will also receive swimming lessons later in the year.
-Please ensure that all PE kits are in school at all times as the timetable may change.
+P.E.: R & R) is on a Monday afternoon and indoor PE will vary depending on the timetable.
+Therefore please ensure that all PE kits are in school at all times.

-The class teachers are on duty from 8.45am on the meadow playground, where you are more than welcome to discuss any issues.
-However, if there is any aspect of your child's school experience that you would like to discuss in private, please call the school office to arrange a meeting.
+The class teachers are on duty from 8.30am on the meadow playground.
+However, due to the current circumstances, if there is any aspect of your child's school experience that you would like to discuss in private, please email or call the school office to arrange a meeting.

 Road Safety Week (Monday 9th March)